osate/website/source/about-osate.md

 1. AADL Analysis Workflows for Items 4-6 above (User-friendly OSATE Interface).
 Provides workflow support for analysis of schedulability, processor throughput budgeting, safety analysis, bandwidth budgeting, weight budgeting, power budgeting, and memory budgeting.
-2. ReqIF importer.
-Imports DOORS requirements including coverage of stakeholders and stakeholder goals, mapping these to the ALISA models for representing requirements in OSATE.

 To receive the US-Only tools from the SEI please contact the respective Government Contracting Office to request them from the SEI.